 The Commonwealth Department of Human Resource Management offers a mediation program – a voluntary process for faculty and staff employees to have concerns and conflicts mediated by a neutral third party.
 HR's Employee Relations Office can provide information about the program and arrange for mediation.
 Mediation is conducted by a neutral third party -- not a W&M employee -- and without significant cost.

 There are two grievance/complaint procedures administered by the Commonwealth, available to classified and operational employees and applicants for such positions: The Office of Equal Employment Services of the Virginia Department of Human Resources Management investigates complaints of discrimination made by classified and operational employees and applicants for such positions.
 The Department of Human Resource Management handles grievances, which can include allegations that an adverse employment action was discriminatory.
 The university’s Office of Human Resources can provide information about these two state procedures.

 Other External Processes and Resources

 William & Mary encourages students and employees to use the internal procedures listed above, but individuals may also seek relief or information from federal agencies.
-The Office of Compliance & Policy has collected information about these agencies, available online.
+The Office of Compliance & Equity has collected information about these agencies, available online.